elrodrix/zakzak/README.md

 ### Prerequisites

-Note: `zakzak` might work with earlier versions of node, but is not officially supported
+Note: `zakzak` might work with earlier versions of node, but is yet tested with those.

 - Node.js @8.x or higher
 - NPM @6.4.x or higher